In this article:

 The egg and cornstarch mask for body or facial hair removal is also quite popular among many users.

-In this mask, the egg white is left to dry and turns into a waxy liquid that sticks to the hair when applied to the skin.
+In this DIY hair removal mask, the egg white is left to dry and turns into a waxy liquid that sticks to the hair when applied to the skin.
 It sits like a mask as it dries.
 When you peel off the mask, it uproots the stuck hair from the follicles as it separates from your skin.

 Cornstarch is mainly used to thicken the consistency of this mask, but it also helps pull out the more stubborn hair.

-How to prepare and use the mask
+How to prepare and use this DIY hair removal mask

 - Put 1 egg white in a bowl.